percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/manual.rst

 :doc:`xbstream <xbstream/xbstream>`
    utility that allows streaming and extracting files to/from the :term:`xbstream` format.

+:doc:`xbcloud <xbcloud/xbcloud>`
+   utility used for downloading and uploading full or part of |xbstream| archive from/to cloud.

 It is possible to use the |xtrabackup| binary alone, however, the recommend way is using it through the |innobackupex| wrapper script and let it execute |xtrabackup| for you.
 It might be helpful to first learn :doc:`how to use innobackupex <innobackupex/innobackupex_script>`, and then learn  :doc:`how to use xtrabackup <xtrabackup_bin/xtrabackup_binary>` for having a better low-level understanding or control of the tool if needed.